Alumni Spotlight: Jamie Hamilton

 FacebookTwitterEmailLinkedInShare

 In our latest Alumni Spotlight, we turn to Jamie Hamilton, a New Voices 2019 alum whose adventurous work in sound, multimedia, and performance technology has carved out a distinctive voice in contemporary music.
-With his latest album Versionland set to release on 29th November 2024, Jamie continues to push the boundaries of genre and performance.
+With his latest album Versionland releasing on 29th November 2024, Jamie continues to push the boundaries of genre and performance.

 Jamie’s creations explore the intersections between sound, technology, and perception, often blurring boundaries through collaborative projects and immersive installations.
 His pieces have been performed, exhibited, and created in many contexts, ranging from an abandoned grain silo to concert halls and opera houses, reflecting the broad range of his creative explorations.
 Jamie’s broadcast credits include BBC1, BBC2, BBC4, and BBC Radio 3, amongst others.
 He lives and works in London.